CDC advisers recommend COVID-19 shots for children under 5

 WHAT KINDS ARE AVAILABLE?

-Two brands — Pfizer and Moderna — got the green light Friday from the FDA.
+Two brands — Pfizer and Moderna — got the green light Friday from the FDA and Saturday from the advisory panel.
 The vaccines use the same technology but are being offered at different dose sizes and number of shots for the youngest kids.

 Pfizer’s vaccine is for 6 months through 4 years.
 The dose is one-tenth of the adult dose, and three shots are needed.
 The first two are given three weeks apart, and the last at least two months later.